justin-calleja/Gut-wiki/Command-Line.md

 This alias loads up all the scripts I want from my testing directories and sets some other flags.
 With this, if I want to run 'test_one.gd', I just enter `gut -gselect=test_one.gd`.

 ### Config file
-To cut down on the amount of arguments you have to pass to gut, you can optionally use a json file to specify some of the values (more option to come later).
+To cut down on the amount of arguments you have to pass to gut, you can optionally use a json file to specify some of the values (more options to come later).
 By default `gut_cmdln` looks for a config file at `res://.gutconfig.json`.
 You can specify a different file using the `-gconfig` option.

 Currently you can specify:
 * `dirs` An array of directories to look for test scripts.
 * `should_exit` True/false flag to indicate if Gut should exit upon completion.
 * `ignore_pause` True/false flag to indicate if Gut should ignore any "pause before teardown" calls.
 * `log` The log level (1-3).
+* `inner_class`  Only run inner classes that contain this string.
+It is case sensitive.

 #### Example
 ``` json